mihirshekhar/SpamClassification/README.md

 enron1 : It contains 1500 soam email and 3672 non spam email.
 It is used to train and build our model.
 5-fold Cross validation over this dataset is used to compare results.
 enron2: It contains 1496 spam emails with 4361 non spam emails.
 I have used this dataset to show the result of model trained over enron1 and is shown in the section Robustness results.
+enron-complete-dataset: It is a combination of all enron datasets, enron1 to enron6.
+We use this dataset, to effciency of  neural network approach in large data scenario.

 ## NativeClassification.ipynb
 This file shows experiment  with three algorithms : SVM, Naive Bayes and Gradient Boosted Classifier.